williain/multitools/doc/guide.rst

     val=multiprocessing.Value('i',0)
     s.add(MyProcess(val,1234,5678))
     s.supervise()
+    print "Result", val.value

 multitools.ipc.host.Supervisor is a type of ProcessList, so it's just like using one of those.
-However, the supervisor sets up and maintains conections to your ipc.client.Processes, so it enables you to talk to your running processes (use Supervisor.supervise(), not .start() and .join()); note the definition of M_NAME - that's so other processes can find your process, and we'll cover that in a later section.
+In this example, using the supervisor just means calling s.supervise(), rather than s.start() and s.join(), but the supervisor also maintains connections to the processes which can enable the passing of data between the process and the supervisor.
+The supervisor also detects special types of objects sent called ipc messages which it will send to their targetted process, as we'll see soon.

 ipc.client.Process.prnt()
 -------------------------